Don Adams: Get Smart

 Creators Mel Brooks and Buck Henry, prompted by producers Daniel Melnick and David Susskind, wrote Get Smart as the comedic answer to the successful 1960s spy television dramas such as The Man from U.N.C.L.E., The Avengers, I Spy and others.
 They were asked to write a spoof that combined elements from two of the most popular film series at the time: James Bond and The Pink Panther (Inspector Clouseau).

 Get Smart was written as a vehicle for Tom Poston, to be piloted on ABC; when ABC turned it down, NBC picked up the show and cast Adams in the role because he was already under contract.
 When Get Smart debuted in 1965, it was an immediate hit.
 Barbara Feldon co-starred as Max's young and attractive partner (later wife) Agent 99.
 They had great chemistry throughout the show's run, despite a 10-year age difference and they became best friends during and after.

 Adams gave the character a clipped speaking style borrowed from actor William Powell.
 Feldon said, "Part of the pop fervor for Agent 86 was because Don did such an extreme portrayal of the character that it made it easy to imitate."
 Adams created many popular catchphrases (some of which were in his act before the show), including "Sorry about that, Chief", "Would you believe ...?", "Ahh ... the old [noun] in the [noun] trick.
-That's the [number]th time this [month/week]." (sometimes the description of the trick was simply, "Ahh... the old [noun] trick.") and "Missed it by 'that much'".
+That's the [number]th time this [month/week]." (sometimes the description of the trick was simply, "Ahh... the old [noun] trick.") and "Missed it by 'that much'."

 Adams also produced and directed 13 episodes of the show.
 He was nominated for Emmys four seasons in a row, from 1966 to 1969, for Outstanding Continued Performance by an Actor in a Leading Role in a Comedy Series.
 He won the award three times.
 The show moved to CBS for its final season, with ratings declining, as spy series went out of fashion.
 Get Smart was canceled in 1970 after 138 episodes.

 Typecasting

-Adams' efforts after Get Smart were less successful, including the comedy series The Partners (1971–72), a game show called Don Adams' Screen Test (1975–76, see below) and two attempts to revive the Get Smart series: Get Smart, Again! in 1989, and Get Smart in 1995.
+Adams's efforts after Get Smart were less successful, including the comedy series The Partners (1971–72), a game show called Don Adams' Screen Test (1975–76, see below) and two attempts to revive the Get Smart series: Get Smart, Again! in 1989, and Get Smart in 1995.
 His movie The Nude Bomb (1980) was unsuccessful at the box office.
-Adams had been typecast as Maxwell Smart and was unable to escape the image, although he had success as the voice of the title character of Inspector Gadget.
+Adams had been typecast as Maxwell Smart and was unable to escape the image, although he had success as the voice of the titular protagonist in the series Inspector Gadget, a character that was heavily inspired by Maxwell Smart.

 He earned most of his income from his work on stage and in nightclubs.
 As Adams had chosen a lower salary in exchange for a one-third ownership stake in Get Smart during the show's production, he received a regular income for many years due to the show's popularity in reruns.